 - Rainbow patches: The road surface will be the slickest and most dangerous just after the rain has begun as oil buildup rises to surface.
 Keep an eye out for - rainbow shimmer on the street.
 This is an indication of an oil patch.

 Your bike will need extra attention after being exposed to water and road grit all fall and winter long.
 A mixture of road grit and water is the quickest way to erode rubber brake pads and rust your components.

-- After a particularly wet ride, give your bike a quick post-ride rinse with fresh water and then towel dry.
+- After a particularly wet or dirty ride, give your bike a quick post-ride rinse with fresh water and then towel dry.
 This will rinse off all the dirt and debris, and drying it will prevent rust.

 We want to stress that you don’t need any extra gear to get started riding.
 Just start with what you have.